 Who can make a complaint?

-Anyone can make a complaint about a lawyer’s behaviour or conduct (including a complaint about the costs charged by a lawyer).
+Anyone can make a complaint about a lawyer’s behaviour or conduct.
+However, only the person who is responsible for paying the lawyer’s costs (usually the client) can complain about the costs charged by a lawyer.

 A complaint about a lawyer can be made to the Commissioner (see “Contacts”).
-You can contact the office of the Commissioner (either by phone or in writing) before making a formal complaint.
+You are encouraged to contact the Commissioner’s office before making a formal complaint.
 The staff can provide information about how complaints are handled, and what you can make a complaint about.
 In some circumstances, the staff may be able to help you to resolve your concerns without you needing to make a formal complaint.

 You can make a complaint about a lawyer and, in certain circumstances, a law practice.
 You should simply tell the Commissioner’s staff what you are concerned about and who was involved.
 The Commissioner will then decide how your complaint should be dealt with.
 Common complaints include allegations of: